The 20 Top Stories On NPR In 2019

 5. 'Not One Drop Of Blood': Cattle Mysteriously Mutilated In Oregon

-Five young purebred bulls mysteriously showed up dead on the ranch this past summer, drained of blood and with body parts precisely removed.
+Five young, purebred bulls mysteriously showed up dead on the ranch this past summer, drained of blood and with body parts precisely removed.

 6. 3 Indiana Judges Suspended After White Castle Brawl That Left 2 Of Them Wounded